At Beaulieu we take great pride in our uniform and we expect our students to wear their uniform smartly at all times.

 Non-bespoke items, such as socks or tights, may also be purchased from any supplier that provides items that meet with the exact requirements of the School.

-- Light blue open necked blouse, short or long sleeved.
+White open necked rever blouse, short or long sleeved.

-- Summer dress – no shorter than 2 cms above the knee (compulsory item must be worn after the Easter holiday until October half term only).
-To be worn with navy socks, black shoes, navy cardigan (no jumpers to be worn with the summer dress) and blazer.
+Summer dress – no shorter than 2 cms above the knee (compulsory item must be worn after the Easter holiday until October half term only).
+To be worn with white socks, black shoes, (no jumpers to be worn with the summer dress) and blazer.

 Non-uniform items will be confiscated and returned at the end of each half term.

 All uniform must be clearly named.
 On PE days girls will come to school wearing their PE kit.
-The full tracksuit must be worn to and from School.
+The full zip top and tracksuit bottoms must be worn to and from School.

 Earrings (one pair of small studs only).